I believe in second chances, but I also believe that not everyone deserves it.

 Wisdom also tells us that their words of repentance aren’t enough.
 It is their actions — not their words — that must prove, substantiate and convince us of the genuineness of their intention to change and make amends.
 Words aren’t enough; they mustn’t be.
 It takes more than the words “I’m sorry” or “I apologize” to prove that they have, in fact, learned their lesson and realized their mistake.

 And when we are not convinced, we can still learn to forgive and move on.
 Our forgiveness, though, does not necessarily mean reconciliation.
 It cannot and must not automatically lead to reconciliation.
 We mustn’t allow ourselves to be pressured by such a misleading belief.
-We can forgive even as we choose to severe the relationship.
+We can forgive even as we choose to sever the relationship.
 Sometimes, it is healthier and to the best interest of the parties concerned to part ways.

 First and foremost, we must look after and take care of ourselves — and more than and even above everyone else.
 That’s not being selfish; that’s not being self-centered.
 Society, though, is poised to convince us otherwise — quite understandably, I must add.

-When we look after ourselves, when we think of ourselves more than or instead of the other, it doesn’t mean that we are wallowing in the pain that the other’s ill behavior inflicted upon us.
+When we look after ourselves, when we think of ourselves more than or instead of the other, it doesn’t mean that we are wallowing in the pain that the other’s harmful behavior inflicted upon us.
 It doesn’t mean that we refuse to let go of our resentments.
 It doesn’t mean we are holding on to grudges and choosing to be unforgiving.

 We are simply choosing to be loving towards ourselves.

 We love ourselves enough to let the other person go.
 In doing so, we are giving ourselves the permission and the chance to experience other relationships that are more deserving and more worthy of our love and respect.
 Those that can give to us what we give to them.
-Those that offer a balanced exchange of energies — not one where the other is simply taking from us.
+Those that offer a balanced exchange of energies — not one where the other is only taking from us.

 When we choose to love ourselves and deem it necessary and healthier to discontinue the relationship, it doesn’t mean that we are withholding our love for the other.
 It doesn’t mean that we are depriving them of our love.